SnowPilotOrg/dedupe_it/README.md

 ## Contact

-Dedupe It is built by the team at Snowpilot (YC S24, https://www.snowpilot.com)
+Dedupe It is built by the [Snowpilot](https://www.snowpilot.com) team

-The founders (Ben Warren and Dom Crosby) can be reached at founders@snowpilot.com.
+To contact us, email founders@snowpilot.com

 Cheers!